santekotturi/ionic-auto-webinspector/README.md

 #### If you want to use the Simulator:

-You need to change a single variable in the script, what your initial view name is.

 Open `/scripts/deploy-webinspector-on-simulator.applescript`

 On line 9 you'll see:

-`set initial_view to "Home"`
+`set initial_view to "YOUR_INITIAL_VIEW"`

-Where `initial_view` should be the initial page your app bootstraps.
+Where `initial_view` should be set to the initial page your app bootstraps.
 For ionic2/3 starter apps, this is `"Home"`.
 For all ionic-v1 apps, yours will *always* be `"index.html"`.

 **If you're not sure what yours is**, launch your app in Xcode as you normally would.
 Then go to Develop > Simulator and you'll see what your initial view name is:

 ![Screenshot 1](/readme_imgs/screenshot1.png?raw=true "How to find your initial view name")

-If yours doesnt say  `"Home"`, change it line 9 to whatever yours is.
+If yours doesnt say  `"Home"`, change it on line 9 to whatever yours is.

-If you don't want to run on a device, skip to Step 2.

 #### If you want to use your iOS device:

 You have to change two variables in the script, your device name and the initial view name.

-See the section above for how to change your initial view name.
+See the section above for how to figure out your initial view name.

-For your device name, on your iPhone.
+For your device name:

+Open `/scripts/deploy-webinspector-on-device.applescript` and on line 8, plug in your device_name into `set device_name to "YOUR_DEVICE_NAME"`.
+Then, on line 9, set your initial_view name: `set initial_view to "YOUR_INITIAL_VIEW"`

+If you're not sure what your device name is:

+On your iPhone.
 Settings > General > About > Name.
 OR (with your phone plugged in ), the name appears in Safari menu > Develop.

 ![Screenshot 2](/readme_imgs/screenshot2.png?raw=true "Find Device Name")

-Open `/scripts/deploy-webinspector-on-device.applescript` and on line 8, plug in your device name into `set device_name to "YOUR_DEVICE_NAME"`

 ### Step 2: